blocksds/sdk/content/blog/_index.md

 If you don't like Discord, or you can't use it for some reason, most of the channels in the gbadev discord are bridged to IRC.
 For more information, check [this link](https://gbadev.net/chat.html).

+## Credits

+This is a list of contributors to this tutorial.

+- Antonio Niño Díaz (AntonioND)